 Working with videos in iMovie is a fantastic creative outlet.
-You can transform clips from a vacation or build something entirely artistic.
-Music has the power to elevate any project.
-It's an essential element for setting the right mood.
+You can transform clips from a vacation or create something entirely artistic.
+Music can really change a project - it sets the mood and makes everything feel more polished.

 Can you use Spotify music in a video?
 Sure, here's the quick tutorial to add Spotify music to video using various video editors on your computer or phone.

-Why Can't You Use Spotify Music Directly in iMovie?
+Part 1.
+Why Spotify Music Can't Be Added Directly to iMovie?

 The Solution: ViWizard Spotify Music Converter